RceTrouble/Websec-chall/README.md

-# XSS-chall
+# Websec-chall
-An XSS challenge, your job is to execute a javascript code.
-If stuck, read `solution.txt`.
+Websec challenge, your job is to execute a javascript code.
+If stuck, read `solution.md`.

 ### Setup